r-lib/xml2/cran-comments.md

 There were 2 Warnings in rversions and docxtractr due to deprecated functions, these maintainers have been alerted to the changes and will release new versions of their packages soon.

-There was 1 Error in rvest, a new version of that package has now been released to address the issues.